What You Need To Know About Creating A Wedding Menu

 Creating a Detailed Menu Timeline

 Successful wedding receptions require careful timing coordination to ensure food is served at optimal temperatures while maintaining the natural flow of your celebration.
-Proper timeline planning prevents common issues like cold food, rushed service, or hungry guests waiting extended periods.
+Proper timeline planning prevents common issues such as cold food, rushed service, or hungry guests waiting for extended periods.

 Day-of-Wedding Schedule: